mtbarta/monocorpus/README.md

 ## How to Contribute

 Please feel free to send me a PR.
-There's a lot of low-hanging fruit across this project -- refactoring, documentation, testing.
+There's a lot of low-hanging fruit across this project -- refactoring, documentation, testing, new features.
 Let me know if there's something you want to work on and we can discuss.

 Please rebase PRs if necessary -- https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request